Derek Parsons ’87

 After graduating from Washington-Lee, Robert attended the University of Iowa, where he rowed all four years for the Hawkeyes.
 His previous coaching experience includes two seasons as Head Coach of the Hawkeyes and two seasons at Yorktown High School, where he guided the Boy’s Novice 4 to a gold medal at the 2008 Ted Phoenix Regatta.
-When not at the river Rob and his wife Sarah chase after son, Ben.
+When not at the river Rob and his wife Sarah chase after hiow two sons.
 Rob is a graduate of the University of Iowa.

 Wilson DeSousa ’96

 Coach Wilson has been coaching at W-L since 1998 on both the men’s and women’s side, including a year as the Women’s Head Coach in 2001.
 His rowing career began at Washington-Lee where he was a member of the varsity eight under Coaches Tom Chisnell, and Derek Parsons.
-As a coach, Wilson has led his crews to national success at both the varsity and freshman levels at W-L, BCC HS, and Yorktown HS.
+As a coach, Wilson has led his crews to national success at both the varsity and freshman levels at W-L, Bethesda Chevy-Chase HS, and Yorktown HS.
 In 2007 and 2008, while coaching the freshman women at Yorktown, he led the Patriots to consecutive medals at the Ted Phoenix Regatta.
-Wilson works in the massage therapy and physical training fields.
+Wilson works in the medical information field, as well as massage therapy and physical training fields.
 He’s an avid car buff, especially VW’s, and follows professional soccer with a passion.
 Wilson is a graduate of Marymount University.

 Master Coach, Chief Engineer, Jack-of-All-Trades